taji/Lord-of-the-Rings-SDK/README.md

 # Lord of the Rings SDK

-A TypeScript SDK for interacting with The Lord of the Rings API.
+A TypeScript SDK for interacting with the [Lord of the Rings API](https://the-one-api.dev/)

 ## Installation